MasonGroup/MasonRootkit/README.md

 2. Follow the instructions provided for configuring and using the program as detailed in the accompanying documentation.
 3. Ensure that the program is used legally and responsibly.

-## Contributing

-If you would like to contribute to improving MasonRootkit, you can submit pull requests or report issues through the project's GitHub repository.

-## Contact

-For any inquiries or feedback, please contact us via [email/contact link].

 ---

 **Important Notice**: Use this program only for educational purposes.
 We do not take responsibility for any illegal or harmful use of the program.